eigenmagic/fediblockhole/README.md

 Defaults to None.

 Stamp all *new* blocks pushed to a remote server with this comment or code.
-Helps to identify blocks you've created on a server via this process versus ones that already existed.
+Helps to identify blocks you've created on a server via Fediblockhole versus ones that already existed.

 ### mergeplan